pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 ---
 layout: post
 title: "Was TDD ever alive?
-The reality regarding its "
+The reality regarding its impacts on the productivity and quality"
 tags: [meta-analysis, synthesis, test first, test-driven development]
 bigimg: /img/blog/DecisonMakingTree.jpg
 date: 2017-05-12 12:00:00 -0300